pixel-cookers/symfony2_bootstrap/README.md

 -----

 * Make a set of simple queries / CRUD for quick re-use / samples
-* Remove or find a use for the search bar...

 * Add qKnpMenuBundle
 * Add AvalancheImagineBundle
 * Add doc for installation and config of the bootstrap